aaguad3/Panda-Jump/README.md

 ![](panda.png)

-This is my final project based off the google offline dinosaur game
+This is my final project based off the google offline dinosaur game.
+Press spacebar or up arrow to jump.